-Defensive Living is a short, but very well-written book on personal safety.
+Defensive Living is a short, but a very well-written book on personal safety.
 Written by Ed Lovette and Dave Spaulding, the book is written to preserve “your personal safety through awareness, attitude, and armed action.”
 This book, now in its second edition, is an excellent primer for anyone taking responsibility for their own safety.

-Covering many of the basic aspects of self defense inside and outside the home, the authors of Defensive Living speak from obvious experience.
-Defensive Living can make a significant impact to your mindset, especially if you are just starting their journey for self-reliance.
+Covering many of the basic aspects of self-defense inside and outside the home, the authors of Defensive Living speak from obvious experience.
+Defensive Living can make a significant impact on your mindset, especially if you are just starting your journey for self-reliance.
 It also offers valuable insight and information to people already well along the path.

 Among the topics explored in Defensive Living: